The short answer

 Brain.fm

 Curated instrumental audio paired with a sprint timer.
 Developer-focused.
-Free tier.
-No playlist curation needed.
+Free tier for daily trial listening.

 Frequently asked questions